PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 Steps 1, 2 and 4 will be familiar to anyone who analyses high-thoughput sequencing data, but each requires a "twist" to work with bisulfite-sequencing data.
 Step 3 is obviously unique to assays of DNA methylation but there are similarities to variant calling from DNA-seq.
 Throughout this chapter I concentrate on the methylC-seq protocol, which is a directional protocol and the standard whole-genome bisulfite-sequencing assay.
 All data used in my thesis were generated using this protocol (__CHECK__).
 Other assays, particularly targetted assays such as RRBS and Methyl-Seq, require some additional tweaks.

 In this chapter I describe steps 1-2 in broad terms.
 An excellent review of these fundamental steps, including comparisons of different software, is given by \citet{Krueger:2012ks}.
 My thesis has focused on steps 3 and 4 of this process.
 In this chapter I review previous work on steps 3-4 and defer my contributions on these topics to subsequent chapters.
+While this chapter focuses on analysing bisulfite-sequencing data, in particular whole-genome bisulfite-sequencing data, some parts __SECTION Cellular heterogeneity, Inference, OTHERS???__ will also be applicable to methylation microarrays (__CHECK AFTER I'VE WRITTEN IT__).

 ## Data quality control checks
 The first step in any analysis of high-throughput sequencing data is to perform a quality control check of the data.
 Much of this is done visually by comparing summary graphs of the current sample(s) to previous 'good' samples.
 As such, much of data quality control checking relies on the judgement of the analyst.